ASHOK2000/Docker-with-c-backend-project-/README.md

     docker exec -it eb sh

-Description: Open an interactive shell in the Docker container named "eb."
+Description: Open an interactive shell in the Docker container named "be."

+13.Delete Docker Container:

+    docker system prune -a

+Description: delete all containers from docker

+12.Root of Docker Container:

+    sudo systemctl restart docker.socket

+Description:  it essentially restarts the Docker socket service.